 SGPA = 36.33 / 10 = 3.63

-Frequently Asked Questions
+Frequently Asked Questions Regarding FAST Grading

-Is relative grading used at FAST?
+Is relative grading used exclusively at FAST NUCES?

-What is the warning count limit?
+What is the absolute maximum warning count limit before dismissal?